7.2.3. Protobuf: Person#

 Using eCAL and Protobuf, it is possible to receive data without knowing the structure of the incoming data in advance.

-Hence you can use a dynamic subscriber to receive Protobuf data, even if you do not have access to the corresponding .proto
+Hence you can use a dynamic subscriber to receive Protobuf data, even if you do not have access to the corresponding .proto file.

 This is useful for generic applications, such as the eCAL Monitor, which can display all data types without knowing them in advance.